All those Ramsey classes (Ramsey classes with closures and forbidden homomorphisms): Introduction

 \section{Introduction}

-Extending classical early results, structural Ramsey theory originated at the beginning of 70's in a series of papers \cite{Graham1971,Graham1972,Nevsetvril1976,Halpern1966,Abramson1978,Milliken1979}, see~\cite{Nevsetvril1996} for references.
-Proper foundation was given by introducing the notions of Ramsey class, an $\str{A}$-Ramsey property and an ordering property~\cite{Leeb,Nevsetvril1976}.
-However the list of Ramsey classes, which may be seen as top of the line of Ramsey properties, was somewhat limited and this was also encouraged by the connection to ultrahomogeneous structures~\cite{Nevsetvril1989a}: all Ramsey classes of undirected graphs were known earlier~\cite{Nevsetvril1977} (and this has been also verified recently for oriented graphs~\cite{Jasinski2013}).
-This connection led to the classification programme for Ramsey classes~\cite{Nevsetril2005} and, in an important new twist, to the connection to the topological dynamics and ergodic theory \cite{Kechris2005}.
+Extending classical results, structural Ramsey theory emerged at the beginning of 1970's in a series of papers \cite{Graham1971,Graham1972,Nevsetvril1976,Halpern1966,Abramson1978,Milliken1979}.
+This development is outlined in \cite{Graham1990} and~\cite{Nevsetvril1995}.
+A proper foundation for the area was given when the notions of a Ramsey class, the $\str{A}$-Ramsey property and the ordering property~\cite{Leeb,Nevsetvril1976} were isolated.
+However, the list of Ramsey classes, which may be seen as top of the line among the various Ramsey properties, was originally somewhat limited.
+This is no surprise due to the connection with ultrahomogeneous structures~\cite{Nevsetvril1989a}: all Ramsey classes of undirected graphs have been known since 1977~\cite{Nevsetvril1977} (recently, a full classification was also given for directed graphs~\cite{Jasinski2013}).
+This connection led to the classification programme of Ramsey classes~\cite{Nevsetril2005} and, in an important new twist, to the connection with topological dynamics and ergodic theory~\cite{Kechris2005}.
+Thanks to intensive research, we know many more examples of Ramsey classes nowadays.

-This development also led to rethinking of some of fundamentals of Ramsey theory.
 This paper is a contribution to this development.
-We present in this paper the far reaching generalisations which started from authors solution of the bowtie-free problem~\cite{Hubivcka2014}.
+We present general theorems showing that classes satisfying given local properties are Ramsey.
+These are far-reaching generalisations of the authors' solution to the bowtie-free problem~\cite{Hubivcka2014}.
+This development also led to rethinking some of the fundamentals of Ramsey theory.
+This is outlined in this introduction.

 Let us start with the key definition of this paper.
-Let $\K$ be a class of structures endowed with embeddings between its members.
+Let $\K$ be a class of structures endowed with embeddings between its members (mostly the embeddings will be clear from the context).
 For objects $\str{A},\str{B}\in \K$ denote by ${\str{B}\choose \str{A}}$ the set of all sub-objects of $\str{B}$, which are isomorphic to $\str{A}$.
 (By a sub-object we mean that the inclusion is an embedding.)
-Using this notation the definition of a Ramsey class gets the following form:
+Using this notation, the definition of a Ramsey class gets the following form: